RebelToolbox/RebelDocumentation/tutorials/3d/environment_and_post_processing.rst

 As mentioned in the **Ambient** section, areas where light from light nodes does not reach (either because it's outside the radius or shadowed) are lit with ambient light.
-Godot can simulate this using GIProbe, ReflectionProbe, the Sky, or a constant ambient color.
+Rebel Engine can simulate this using GIProbe, ReflectionProbe, the Sky, or a constant ambient color.
 The problem, however, is that all the methods proposed previously act more on a larger scale (large regions) than at the smaller geometry level.